I only compete with myself: Sivakarthikeyan

 Q. Your movies fall into a specific pattern.
 For every three films, there’s a noticeable shift—in terms of the scale and how it gets promoted.

 Nobody has asked me this question and it’s something I thought only I noticed.
 (Laughs) I agreed to do 3, because Dhanush sir called and there were no second thoughts about it.
 The same happened with Manam Kothi Paravai.
-Director Ezhil, who has worked with Ajith and Vijay, wanted to make a full-fledged movie with me, I agreed without even reading the script.
-That was an experimentative phase because I was working on three different films and wanted to see which one worked with the audience.
+Director Ezhil, who has worked with Ajith and Vijay, wanted to make a full-fledged movie with me.
+I agreed without even reading the script.
+That was an experimental phase because I was working on three different films and wanted to see which one worked with the audience.
 Thankfully, it put things into motion and my films became a success.

 Then, I did Kedi Billa Killadi Ranga, Ethir Neechal and Varuthapadadha Valibar Sangam.
 These three were proper solo-hero outings in my second phase; followed by Maan Karate, Kaaki Sattai and Rajini Murugan.
 It was crucial because it taught me things that I didn’t know about myself.
 Maan Karate is the reason why kids love me.
 Kaaki Sattai was an above-average film.
 I played a cop and touched upon action, but the film proved that even ‘weak ones’ make money.
 Rajini Murugan was an important film, again, because we thought it wouldn’t be such a big hit, but the audiences loved it.
 Remo, Velaikkaran and Seema Raja were instrumental in understanding the business of cinema.

 I keep evolving with every film.
 I tried a get-up change in Remo because I felt I looked the same in every film.
-I tried doing a big commercial film like Seema Raja, that gave me enough confidence.
+I tried doing a big commercial film like Seema Raja, which gave me enough confidence.

 Q. You are a darling among the family crowd and kids.
 Despite that, you do films like Mr Local.

 I don’t want to call it a bad film.
 (Smiles) I enjoyed working with Rajesh.
-He’s a wonderful person.
+He is a wonderful person.

 Q. Earlier, you were never able to act subtly.
 Now, you seem adept at it.

 Thank you!
 Translating emotions from the script to the screen has always been challenging.
 Since I was doing films back-to-back, I never had time to learn how to be subtle with expressions.
 I improvised myself only looking at my performances on screen.
 Previously, I had to check every emotion on the monitor.
 Now, it’s not the case.
-(Laughs) To a certain extent, I can gauge how I’ve emoted.
+(Laughs) To a certain extent, I can gauge how I have emoted.
 Otherwise, I am my worst critic.

 Q. With each interview, you have become more self-aware.

-I do it consciously because I realise I’m responsible for things I say.
+I do it consciously because I realise I am responsible for things I say.
 Five years ago, I was a different person.
-I’ve developed a certain level of maturity over these years.
+I have developed a certain level of maturity over these years.
 Now, I take a minute to think before answering questions.
 But that doesn’t mean I am not fun and playful on the sets.
 (Laughs)

 Q. Do you have any superstitions before the release of a film?

-I made a point to always catch the first show of my movie in Sathyam Cinemas.
+I made a point to always catch the first show of my movies in Sathyam Cinemas.
 Rajini Murugan didn’t even release in Sathyam main screen but went on to become a blockbuster.
-I don’t break these sentiments myself but happened on its own.
+I don’t break these sentiments myself but it happens on its own.

 Additionally, I wake up to my daughter’s photo every morning.
 That’s my phone wallpaper.
 I pray to my father’s photo before every time I step out of my house.
 These two things will never change.
 It’s a habit and helps me feel positive.

-Q. In an interview, you had mentioned a good cinema doesn’t have to necessarily send out messages.
+Q. In an interview, you had mentioned a good film doesn’t have to necessarily send out messages.

 Absolutely.
 I stand by it.
 Namma Veettu Pillai has no message.
 Yet, it’s a good film and achieves what it sets out to.
 Hero, on the other hand, has a strong message.